Necropion/Necropion/README.md

 ### 🔨 - Current Project - [FitBud](https://github.com/Necropion/FitBud)
-**Focus** 🐣 My focus with this project is to learn TypeScript and Python.
+**🐣 Focus** My focus with this project is to learn TypeScript and Python.
 **Goal** My goal with this project is to be able to publish a fully functional workout tracking application that i will personally be able to use onn my phone.
 **Tech Stack** TypeScript, Python, PostgreSQL, Docker (planned): Kubernetes, ELK Stack, Self-host.
 <!--PLASS TIL ANDRE TING, EKS BESKRIVELSE-->